 Criteria question Assessment Optional comments Y IP ld Ν (Max 250 characters) 1.
 General 1.1 Personal information handling practices have not raised concerns or resulted in the issue of any compliance notices.
-Asked again even if response in 2010 AEA was 'Yes'.
 1.2 Collection of personal information is appropriate.
 1.3 Security safeguards for personal information are appropriate.
 1.4 Processes are in place to ensure personal information held by your agency is as accurate as possible (e.g. clients can update their details via the agency's website, by telephone or in person, your agency audits information for completeness and accuracy, where possible data is corrected automatically, clients are contacted when issues are found, duplicate and redundant records are removed or archived).
 1.5 The agency is open about its processes for collecting, using and disclosing personal information.
 1.6 The agency use and disclosure of personal information is appropriate.
 1.7 Privacy breaches and complaints are managed effectively.
 2. Collection 2.1 The agency identifies why it is collecting personal information.
 2.2 The agency provides a collection notice 23 to individuals from whom personal information is being collected.